Flow Matching in 5 Minutes

 source = torch.randn(1) # or any other source distribution

-prediction = model(source, t) # predict the direction to move
+prediction = model(current_position, t) # predict the direction to move

-source = source + (1 / NUM_STEPS) * prediction # scale and move
+current_position = current_position + (1 / NUM_STEPS) * prediction # move based on the step size

 High-Dimensional Case

 This intuition directly extends to higher dimensions.
-For example, in image generation, the source could be a high-dimensional Gaussian distribution ($H * W * 3$) and the target an image.
-The flow-matching process transforms samples from the source distribution (for eg. random noise) into samples resembling real images.
+For example, in image generation, the source could be a high-dimensional Gaussian distribution ($H * W * 3$) that we can easily sample from and the target an image from the dataset distribution.
+Then, the flow-matching process transforms samples from the source distribution into samples resembling the target.

 References